Gibson Watts Global: PEO & EOR Services

 Working in MONACO

-Employees in Monaco are entitled to a generous holiday package which is designed to ensure a healthy work-life balance.
+Employees in Monaco are entitled to a generous holiday package which is designed to ensure a healthy work/life balance.
 Typical annual leave ranges from 25 to 30 working days per year, depending on the length of service and any specifications in employment contracts.

-Additionally, Monaco prioritizes the health of its workforce by ensuring comprehensive sick leave benefits.
-In the event of illness or injury, employees in Monaco are entitled to paid sick leave.
 New mothers are also entitled to a typical maternity leave of 16 weeks, during which time they will receive their full salary.
 Monaco also provides paternity leave, usually for a week.

 • New Year’s Day